-Here are a few of the offenses which result in License Suspensions.
+Here are a few of the offenses which result in driver’s license suspensions.

 NC DMV suspensions

-In addition to criminal penalties that the court might mandate, conviction of certain traffic offenses will result in the loss of your driving privilege.
-In some instances there are provisions for a limited driving privilege and in others it is required to get a full License Restoration before you can drive.
+In addition to criminal penalties that the court might mandate, the conviction of certain traffic offenses will result in the loss of your driving privilege.
+In some instances, there are provisions for a limited driving privilege and in others, it is required to get a full License Restoration before you can drive.

 The DMV can suspend your license for the following: